-The Shaker Historical Society and Museum
+The Shaker Historical Society Museum and Library

 Featuring a Collection of Artifacts From the North Union Shaker Colony

 The Shakers The Shaker sect was founded in England by

 Mother Ann Lee.
 In 1774 Mother Ann and eight followers came to America seeking

 religious freedom and established their first permanent settlement near Albany,

 New York.
 During the 19th century Shaker membership grew to about 6000 converts

 living in 19 settlements throughout New England and the Midwest.

 The Shaker movement in America was characterized by communal living, celibacy, public confession of sins, pacifism, belief in equality of all people, and daily living designed to bring about the Kingdom of Heaven on earth.
 The Shakers were known for their inventiveness, their outstanding craftsmanship, their industriousness, and their spirituality, as epitomized by their motto: "Put your hands to work and your hearts to God."
 Today, Shaker life and crafts are preserved in several museums at former Shaker sites, including the North Union settlement.

 The North Union Shakers The North Union colony, also